 Ted A. Meyers, Partner

 “Being a successful lawyer and doing the right thing for your clients are not mutually exclusive--but are in fact mutually inclusive.”
-Asked why Meyers & Flowers has been so successful over the years, Ted attributes it to having great clients and working with a great team that share his passion for justice.
+When asked why Meyers & Flowers has been so successful over the years, Ted attributes it to working with a great team that share his passion for justice.

 Ted is a graduate of the University of Notre Dame and worked as a computer systems analyst before attending law school at Southern Illinois University.
 Outside of his memberships with the Kane County Bar, the Illinois State Bar and the Illinois Trial Lawyers Association, Ted runs several private charitable funds and serves as a director on several private company boards.

 - $3,000,0000—Resident crushed to death after climbing into commercial compactor.

 - $1,000,0000—Supreme Court recognizes exception to social host liability.

 - $8,000,000—Underpayment of surgeons by PPO insurance company.